 - and kidney diseases.

-All in all, genetics do play an important factor, as well as provide a base of reference for future disease.
-However, canine genetics are not the only variables in determining the health of a dog.
-Other factors involved that should be considered include nutrition, exercising, and socialization issues in which purebreds tend to fair better than the mixed breeds.
+All in all, genetics play an essential factor and provide a base of reference for future diseases.
+However, canine genetics are not the only variables in determining a dog’s health.
+Other factors that should be considered include nutrition, exercising, and socialization issues in which purebreds tend to fair better than the mixed breeds.

-Breeding is a business and it is a business that is directly dependent on the health of your breeding stock, and the puppies produced.
-Therefore, what a dog breeder introduces into their bloodline will determine the direction in which their business will flourish, or perish.
-In the breeding world, one must become intimately familiar with the ins and outs of canine genetics and its consequences over the years.
+Breeding is a business, and it is a business that is directly dependent on the health of your breeding stock and the puppies produced.
+Therefore, what a dog breeder introduces into their bloodline will determine the direction in which their business will flourish or perish.
+In the breeding world, one must become intimately familiar with the ins and outs of canine genetics and its consequences.

 There exists either an open gene pool or a closed gene pool.
 The first allows any being outside of the mentioned group to enter the pool (e.g. mutts), while a closed gene pool is limited to the current group and their offspring, forbidding any external blood to enter the pool (e.g. pure breeds).

-Mixed breeds have an open gene pool in which the genetic variation is greatly expanded, and expands further over time.
-They have the entire canine population to breed with, thus providing a wide pool.
-In this form of breeding, nature is prompted to take its natural course in the selection of species, which in turn, helps to strengthen the species.
+Mixed breeds have an open gene pool in which the genetic variation greatly expands and expands over time.
+They have the entire canine population to breed with, thus providing a vast pool.
+In this form of breeding, nature is prompted to take its natural course in selecting species, which helps to strengthen the species.

-On the other hand, purebred dogs have a closed gene pool which makes them limited to only their group and closes the gap to outsiders.
-These do not offer variation within the breeding line and is what you would consider, a very limited pool of genes that are kept only within their line of breeding.
-Closed gene pools eventually become too small over time due to not having any external, outside blood being introduced within.
+On the other hand, purebred dogs have a closed gene pool, limiting them to only their group and closing the gap to outsiders.
+These do not offer variation within the breeding line and is what you would consider a very limited pool of genes that are kept only within their line of breeding.
+Closed gene pools eventually become too small over time due to no external blood being introduced within.

 Over several generations, small changes in a gene can happen due to various reasons such as the mutation of a gene, or an error during the division of a cell.
 These changes will ultimately change the dynamics of the pool eventually, once the carriers breed with other specimens and the “errors” get introduced to more and more dogs.
-This can be good or it could be bad depending on what mutations occur, and what genes get passed down.
+This can be good or bad depending on what mutations occur and what genes get passed down.

 In a closed gene pool, traits and genes are more controlled and less diverse.
 It is desired so results of any breeding within that pool results in a somewhat similar phenotype.
-This is the reason why breeding two Poodles results in the birth of dogs that will look like Poodles.
-However, when the gene pool shrinks too much, this is bad news for the future generations.
+This is why breeding two Poodles results in the birth of dogs that will look like Poodles.
+However, this is bad news for future generations when the gene pool shrinks too much.
 It causes low hybrid vigor (heterosis) and causes low fertility, deformities, and genetic diseases.
 If it gets too bad, the extinction of the species is a real possible outcome.
 Larger gene pools are associated with more robust specimens that tend to survive the selection process more readily.

-In dog breeding, the pangenome is the entire set of genes of all the strains of a particular species, The core genome is the present and current genes.
-While the variable or accessory genome refers to those missing genes not present at all.
+In dog breeding, the pangenome is the entire set of genes of a particular species’ strains.
+The core genome is the present and current genes.
+While the variable or accessory genome refers to those missing genes not present.

-In an open pangenome, the numbers increase within multiple environments as genetic material are constantly exchanged, thus expanding.
-In a close pangenome, strains are unable to produce new genes for the species.
-Technically, a gene pool will increase when a certain mutation changes a gene and that particular mutation survives.
+In an open pangenome, the numbers increase within multiple environments as genetic material is constantly exchanged, thus expanding.
+In a close pangenome, strains cannot produce new genes for the species.
+Technically, a gene pool will increase when a certain mutation changes a gene, and that particular mutation survives.
 It will decrease when an allele dies.

 Life Expectancy of Mixed-breed Dogs vs Purebred Dogs